groupnews/docs/_docs/your-account/timezone.md

 To change your timezone preferences:

-1. Click on the drop-down menu next to your icon in the upper right hand corner.
+1. Click on the drop-down menu next to your icon in the upper right hand corner
-2. Choose "Account Settings."
+2. Choose "Account Settings"
-3. Click on the drop-down menu "Time zone" to choose your timezone preference.
+3. Click on the drop-down menu "Time zone" to choose your timezone preference
-4. Click "Update" to save your preference.
+4. Click "Update" to save your preference